hossam-create/Mnbara-Platform/docs/AI_TRUST_OS_REGULATOR_MASTER_PACKAGE/03_GOVERNANCE_FRAMEWORK/HUMAN_IN_THE_LOOP_POLICY.md

 ## 1. Policy Statement

 To ensure our AI Trust & Risk Operating System remains a "Decision Support Tool" and does not devolve into "Automated Decision-Making" (GDPR Art.
-22), Mnbara mandates that **all high-impact decisions must be accompanied by an explicit, recorded human justification.**
+22), mnbarh mandates that **all high-impact decisions must be accompanied by an explicit, recorded human justification.**

 The "Click to Accept" button without context is **PROHIBITED** for adverse actions.